Joe Scally: International career

 Scally was a youth international for the United States, representing the United States under-15s and the United States under-17s despite being three years younger than his teammates.

 In October 2019, he was named to the squad for the 2019 FIFA U-17 World Cup in Brazil.

 In November 2021, he was named to the squad for the senior United States team ahead of their home 2022 FIFA World Cup qualifiers against Mexico and Jamaica.
 On June 1, 2022, he made his senior debut for the United States in a 3–0 win in a friendly match against Morocco.
 In November 2022, Scally was named to the 2022 FIFA World Cup squad, but did not make an appearance in the tournament.

+On May 26, 2026, Scally was selected in the 26-man squad for the 2026 FIFA World Cup.

 Personal life

 Scally is close friends with USMNT teammate Gio Reyna, both players began attending the New York City FC youth academy in 2015.